ObiAmal/political-research/rhetoric-and-debate.md

 ### Correlation and Causation
 ## The Pyschology of Changing Minds
 ### The Propagation of Misinformation
+[Lewandowsky et al. 2012](https://journals.sagepub.com/doi/full/10.1177/1529100612451018) is a study on the societal propagation of misinformation, the cognitive processes behind its persistence in individuals, and recommendations on its debunking.
+As the study says, "it is a truism that a functioning democracy relies on an educated and well-informed populace".
+It also makes an important point to differ between a lack of information and *mis*information; "ignorance rarely leads to strong support for a cause, in contrast to false beliefs based on misinformation, which are often held strongly and with (perhaps infectious) conviction."
+The study recognizes that there are many ways in which misinformation can be spread without any malign intent (for example, "during an evolving event or the updating of knowledge"), but also notes "other sources of misinformation that are arguably less benign":

 ### The Persistance of Misinformation
 ### Tactics for Debunking Myths and Changing Minds